-At Central Nevada Regional Care, patients suffering from fibromyalgia may experience pain relief after treatment with joint and soft tissue injections, pain management therapy, and occupational medicine.
+At Las Vegas Primary Care, patients suffering from fibromyalgia may experience pain relief after treatment with joint and soft tissue injections, pain management therapy, and occupational medicine.

 Pain management therapy is another treatment option that may include hot and cold therapy, massage, acupuncture, deep breathing, progressive muscle relaxation, meditation, nonsteroidal anti-inflammatory medication, cognitive behavior therapy, yoga, tai chi, opioids, antidepressants, and beta-blockers.

 Fibromyalgia may also interfere with daily life and impair a patient’s ability to perform job duties.
 In these cases, occupational medicine could help the patient adjust to the demands of the workplace.

 Staff at Las Vegas Primary Care are also trained to help employers adapt the workplace to the limitations of employees diagnosed with fibromyalgia.
 Occupational medicine can help both employers and employees implement a plan that will meet their needs.